 I'm Making Bets: Insiders Will Invest In These 9 Fall Trends First

 It's arguably the best time for fashion right now.
-The fall collections we've been chatting about since the spring are now beginning to arrive online and in stores.
-I'm gearing up for another fashion month to begin in September, but before I shift my focus to what's to come in 2025, I'm sitting down to discuss everything fall 2024.
+The fall collections we've been chatting about since spring are now beginning to arrive online and in stores.
+Fashion month is wrapping up, but before I shift my focus to what's to come in 2025, I'm sitting down to discuss everything fall 2024.

 The runways were replete with fresh ideas on autumnal dressing, from chestnut suede outerwear to new trouser silhouettes and some of the most elegant handbags I've seen in a while.
 All in all, the upcoming season is set to be one of incredibly chic and polished dressing, and I'm already anticipating which items, runway looks, and trends celebrities and fashion people will gravitate toward first.
 Ahead, I'm outlining the nine fall investment trends that insiders will be buying and wearing before anything else this season.